civil-society-dev/civilsociety.dev/content/projects/wild-cloud/index.md

-+++
-title = 'Sovereign Cloud'
-+++
+---
+title: Wild Cloud
+date: 2025-07-06
+---

-The Sovereign Cloud is the Civil Society Technology Foundation's reference implementation for personal and organizational self-hosted infrastructure.
+Wild Cloud is the Civil Society Technology Foundation's reference implementation for personal and organizational self-hosted infrastructure.
 This project empowers individuals and organizations to run their own digital services without dependency on centralized corporate platforms.

 ## Overview

-The Sovereign Cloud provides a complete, accessible solution for operating essential digital services on infrastructure you control.
+Wild Cloud provides a complete, accessible solution for operating essential digital services on infrastructure you control.
 It combines carefully selected open-source components into a cohesive system that balances security, usability, and maintainability.

-By deploying the Sovereign Cloud, organizations can:
+By deploying Wild Cloud, organizations can:

 - Host their own email, calendar, file storage, website, and collaboration tools
 - Maintain full control over their data and communications